 This course is designed to provide students with skills necessary for spa management.
 Emphasis is on scheduling appointments, documenting and filing client information, customer service and phone skills.
-Topics include an introduction to CMS (Centers for Medicare and Medicaid services) forms, ICD-9 and CPT codes used in billing for manual therapy.
-During this course students will also gain knowledge of the guidelines, benefits, and how to effectively deliver hydrotherapy treatments, wraps, reflexology and aromatherapy treatments.
-Building on previous learned skills, students will become skilled at administering pre-natal and perinatal massage.
+During this course students will also gain knowledge of the guidelines, benefits, and how to effectively deliver hydrotherapy treatments, reflexology and aromatherapy treatments.
+Building on previous learned skills, students will become skilled at administering pre-natal and perinatal massage in addition to thirty minute and ninety minute massages.